micmejia/bible-dump/NKJV/Job/Job 33.md

 Then He opens the ears of men, And seals their instruction.

 ###### 17
-In order to turn man _from his_ deed, And conceal pride from man,
+In order to turn man from his deed, And conceal pride from man,

 ###### 18
 He keeps back his soul from the Pit, And his life from perishing by the sword.

 ###### 19
-"_Man_ is also chastened with pain on his bed, And with strong _pain_ in many of his bones,
+"Man is also chastened with pain on his bed, And with strong pain in many of his bones,

 ###### 20
 So that his life abhors bread, And his soul succulent food.

 ###### 21
-His flesh wastes away from sight, And his bones stick out _which once_ were not seen.
+His flesh wastes away from sight, And his bones stick out which once were not seen.

 ###### 22
 Yes, his soul draws near the Pit, And his life to the executioners.